sohamghosh/sohamghosh/index.md

 Soham Ghosh is one of the promoters-directors of the civil-works contracting company, [AK Ghosh and Sons Infrastructure Pvt.
 Ltd](http://infra.akgsons.com).

 Prior to joining the infrastructure industry, he had worked in the information technology industry for 11 years.
-He had worked in the following IT companies: (a) [Zensar Technologies](http://www.zensar.com), (b) [Pramati Technologies](https://www.pramati.com) and (c) [ThoughtWorks Technologies](https://www.thoughtworks.com).

 Soham Ghosh holds a B.Tech degree in Electronics & Communication Engineering from National Institute of Technology, Calicut in Kerala, India.